rcrews/docs-website/runtime/7.0.0/concepts-operational-database.md

   - title: Apache HBase Overview
     url: hbase-overview/index.html
     description: >-
-      Introduces Apache HBase, with information about Apache HBase use cases, and unsupported features.
+      Introduces Apache HBase, with information about Apache HBase use cases.

 ---
 Apache HBase is a NoSQL database that provides real-time read/write access to large datasets.